LucaKling/aeroFramework/README.md

-# aeroCMS
+# aeroFramework
 ## What is it?

-aeroCMS is a lightweight (not yet finished) Content Management System which is programmed object-oriented.
+aeroFramework is a lightweight (not yet finished) Framework for websites which is programmed object-oriented.

 ## Features?